-From a school with no classrooms to a house that looks like it’s been split in half, let’s take a look at some of the best Australian architecture completed in 2018.
+From a school with no classrooms to a house that looks like it’s been split in half, let’s take a look at some of the best Australian architecture completed since 2018.

 While the rest of these projects are in no particular order, this one might just be my favourite house of the year.
 The clients weren’t afraid to challenge the traditional notions of what a house should be, and they embraced the idea of using passive design principles to heat and cool their home.
 The architects did a fantastic job designing for the site, which resulted in the home’s unusual yet striking form.